Abubokkor98/dream11-bpl-hub/README.md

 ### Navbar

-- The Navbar should match the Figma design and be responsive. done
+- The Navbar should match the Figma design and be responsive. ---done
-- Display the user's money in the Navbar, initially it will be 0.
+- Display the user's money in the Navbar, initially it will be 0. ---done

 ### Banner

-- Design the banner with a heading, text, background, and button as per Figma. done
+- Design the banner with a heading, text, background, and button as per Figma. ---done
-- Everytime On clicking the button, the user's coin  will increase so that user can buy player.
+- Everytime On clicking the button, the user's coin  will increase so that user can buy player. ---done

 ### Main Section Design and Toggling Feature

 - Create two buttons at the top-right of the section.
-Available  & Selected
+Available  & Selected ---done
 - Selected button will show how many players are selected as in Figma , initially it will be 0.
 - Display Available Player section by default.
 - Display Selected Player Count in selected Player component as in figma.

 ### Player Data

-- Create a JSON file for  10-15 players, each having information like playerId, name, country, image, role, batting/bowling type, and bidding price.
+- Create a JSON file for  10-15 players, each having information like playerId, name, country, image, role, batting/bowling type, and bidding price. ---done
 - You can create this JSON with AI systems such as Gemini , ChatGPT ---done

 ### Display Players